 Can we all just wake up and realize that our spousal partners are adults?!

 Even if they had sucky childhoods, as adults, our partners are responsible for themselves.
+It is not their spouse’s responsibility to meet their egoistic needs and unhealed childhood wounds.

 The task for a woman to meet her own needs can be very difficult in motherhood due to the challenges of balance, yet patriarchal society can’t seem to embrace one absolute: